Now you can choose either to use JSTestDriver to run your test in WebStorm (learn about the JSTestDriver plugin), or to try Karma.

 - It works with the istanbul code coverage engine.

 To start using Karma, make sure that Node.js is installed on your computer.
-You can install Karma globally in WebStorm’ built-in Terminal or locally in your project directory with WebStorm’ built-in npm (click Node.js Setting in the toolbar to search and install karma module).
+You can install Karma globally or locally in your project directory with WebStorm’ built-in npm (click Node.js Setting in the toolbar to search and install karma module).
+The recommended approach is to install Karma locally in the project’s directory.

 Configure Karma for your project by adding or generating a Karma configuration file.
 In this configuration file you should specify the testing framework you are going to use, and select browsers for testing.